View Document Text

 Either RTD or the ERISA Plan Client can terminate the investment management or advisory agreement at any time,

-obligations arising under any transactions initiated before the agreement was terminated.
-RTD is entitled to a fee,
+arising under any transactions initiated before the agreement was terminated.
+RTD is entitled to a fee, prorated for the

 3(38) Investment Management for Participant-Directed Plans Where Participant-